Scott Cuthbert: Stevenage

 Following his departure from Luton, Cuthbert signed for League Two club Stevenage on 30 May 2018.
 He joined the Hertfordshire club on a two-year contract.
 Cuthbert made his Stevenage debut in the club's opening match of the 2018–19 season, a 2–2 draw with Tranmere Rovers at Broadhall Way.
 Cuthbert was named as Stevenage's Player of the Year at the club's end-of-season awards ceremony on 4 May 2019.

 Cuthbert was released by the club at the end of the 2021–22 season.

 Woking

 On 17 June 2022, Cuthbert agreed to join National League club Woking on a one-year deal.
 On 21 February 2023 Cuthbert scored his first goal for Woking a header from a corner in a 2-1 Win against Bromley.

+Coaching career

+Cuthbert was appointed as a first team coach at Stevenage in May 2024 following the appointment of Alex Revell as manager.

 International career

 Cuthbert was captain of the Scotland under-19 team that reached the final of the UEFA under-19 Championships in 2006 and the Scotland under-20 team that played at 2007 under-20 World Cup in Canada.
 He also represented Scotland B in May 2009.